PennyLaneAI/pennylane/doc/introduction/measurements.rst

 number of shots.

-For simulators like ``default.qubit``, finite shots will be simulated if we set ``shots=None`` in the device.
+For simulators like ``default.qubit``, finite shots will be simulated if we set ``shots`` to a positive integer.

-The shot number can be changed on the device itself, or temporarily by specifying the ``shots`` keyword argument when executing the QNode:
+The shot number can be changed on the device itself, or temporarily altered by the ``shots`` keyword argument when executing the QNode:

 .. code-block:: python